 Master the art of persuasive communication.
 In this section of the course, you'll be taught how to know your audience, organize your argument, and how to effectively place evidence and emotion in your persuasive thought.
 You'll also cover powerful negotiating strategies that play to different personality types and situations.

 Take a deep dive into price and cost analysis.
 You'll learn about pricing evaluation, how to research and use data to create a price estimate, and how to factor in timing and outsourcing.

 Understand what a contract is and how you, vendors, clients, and coworkers will be held legally responsible for one.
 Discuss the elements of a contract, duties and obligations of a contracted deal, and when to seek legal representation.

-There are no specific prerequisites for this program.
-However, basic computer skills, including the ability to navigate the Internet and use e-mail, are required.
-This program is intended for anyone currently working in, or planning to work in, procurement management, supply management, a purchasing department, or any other area involved with procurement or supply.
+There are no specific prerequisites for this course.
+However, basic computer skills, including the ability to navigate the Internet and use email, are required.
+This course is intended for anyone currently working in, or planning to work in, procurement management, supply management, a purchasing department, or any other area involved with procurement or supply.

 ed2go is a global Registered Education Provider for the Project Management Institute (PMI).
 Registered Education Providers (R.E.P.s) offer programs and courses that are preapproved for professional development units through PMI and have been reviewed by a project management professional (PMP) to ensure that they meet PMI's expectations for professional development in project management.